opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

         active: true
         address: http://localhost:9002
 ```
-In this example, the interaction with the Policy service is disabled using the attribute `active: false`, while there is only one active notification system named `blindata` reachable at `http://localhost:9002`.
+In this example, the interaction with the Policy Microservice is disabled using the attribute `active: false`, while there is only one active notification system named `blindata` reachable at `http://localhost:9002`.

 To register a new notification _listener_, edit the active Spring profile property file as follows: